greegus/vue-last-modal/README.md

 - `footer` - Footer of the modal, suitable for placing some buttons.

 # Opening a dialog
-As a shorthand for opening a simple confirmation modal, you can use build-in component opened by calling `_vm.$dialog` within your App's context.
+As a shorthand for opening a simple confirmation modal, you can use build-in component opened by calling `_vm.$dialog(options)` within your App's context.
 Here is an full example:

 ```javascript
 export default {